baalajimaestro/Twitch-Stream-Viewer/README.md

 - Export `TWITCH_USERNAME` and `TWITCH_PASSWORD` to environment variables.

+- Compulsory you need two step verification for your account, else the script wouldnt proceed.
+This is done, coz twitch asks for a email confirmation if you login for a new browser, and a two step verification is by-far secure and comfortable on this process.

 - Run `pip install selenium xvfbwrapper`

-- Run the associated python file, twitch.py, boom!
+- Run the associated python file, twitch.py, enter the two-step password when prompted, boom!

+- Each time, you run it, you need to enter just that two-step password.

 ### How it works?